 There are two kinds of remote sensing: passive remote sensing, and active remote sensing.

-Passive Remote Sensing – the satellite detects when naturally occurring energy is available, thus producing natural color, multispectral and / or hyperspectral images.
-If there is no reflected energy available from the sun at night, thermal or infrared imaging can be detected.
+Passive Remote Sensing – the satellite detects when naturally occurring energy is available, thus producing natural color, multispectral, and/or hyperspectral images.

-Active Remote Sensing – active sensor satellites provide its own energy source for illumination to record imagery.
-Active satellite sensors emit radiation such as microwaves which is reflects off the ground and back to the satellite sensor.
-The advantage of using an active sensor is the ability to obtain measurements regardless of the time of the day whether it could be day or night.
-The most common type of active sensors for satellite imagery is synthetic aperture radar (SAR).
-This type of sensor can provide useful data regardless of time of day and cloud cover.
+Active Remote Sensing – active sensor satellites provide their energy source for illumination to record imagery.
+Active satellite sensors emit radiation such as microwaves which are reflected off the ground and back to the satellite sensor.
+The advantage of using an active sensor is the ability to obtain measurements regardless of the time of the day.
+The most common type of active sensor for satellite imagery is synthetic aperture radar (SAR).
+This type of sensor can provide useful data during times of heavy cloud cover.

-What spatial resolution of satellite imagery data I need?
+What is spatial resolution and how much do I need?

-Spatial resolution in remote sensing refers to the size of one pixel (the smallest dot that makes up an optical image) on the ground and describes how much detail in a satellite image is visible to the human eye or how details a picture is.
+Spatial resolution refers to the size of one pixel and describes how much detail in a satellite image is visible to the human eye.

 Proimagery offers satellite images with varying resolutions from 3-meter medium resolution satellite imagery up to sub-meter high-resolution satellite images.
 Choosing the resolution of images may come down to how large your project area might be and how important ground features need to be observed and analyzed.

 To help you know the difference between various resolutions of satellite images data, look at these two satellite images captured over Woden Valley, Australia.
 The left image is a 70cm high-resolution satellite image from Kompsat-3.
-At this spatial resolution, customers allow seeing buildings, roads, streets, the distinction between property boundaries, and even properties that have swimming pools.
-While the image on the left is a medium resolution Dove satellite imagery which provides a much coarser view and detail of the ground features.
+At this spatial resolution, you can easily see buildings, roads, property boundaries, and even features like swimming pools.
+The image on the right is a medium resolution Dove satellite imagery which provides a much coarser view and detail of the ground features.

 Comparison between the details of high resolution and medium resolution satellite imagery